Social Work and Human Services

 experience (social services or other), demonstrated writing ability, reference

-letters, personal statement, and the group interview.
+letters, and a personal statement.
 Admission will be granted

 on a first-qualified, first-served basis to those scoring above the required

-points will be called for a group interview.
+points will be considered.
 Every effort will be made to give

 an admissions decision within two months of the application deadline.